bioinfoDZ/scDAPP/README.md

 devtools::install_github("bioinfoDZ/scDAPP")
 ```

-For more details including installing on HPC and installing within a conda environment, see: https://github.com/FerrenaAlexander/scDAPP/blob/main/Documentation/Installation.md
+For more details including installing on HPC and installing within a conda environment, see the [installation instructions](https://github.com/bioinfoDZ/scDAPP/blob/main/Documentation/Installation.md).

 <br />